papiodesu/leptos_book/src/reactivity/14_create_effect.md

 let b = move || a.get() * 2;
 ```

 If you need to synchronize some reactive value with the non-reactive world outside—like a web API, the console, the filesystem, or the DOM—writing to a signal in an effect is a fine way to do that.
 In many cases, though, you’ll find that you’re really writing to a signal inside an event listener or something else, not inside an effect.
-In these cases, you should check out [「leptos-use」](https://leptos-use.rs/) to see if it already provides a reactive wrapping primitive to do that!
+In these cases, you should check out ["leptos-use"](https://leptos-use.rs/) to see if it already provides a reactive wrapping primitive to do that!

-> If you’re curious for more information about when you should and shouldn’t use 「create_effect」, [check out this video](https://www.youtube.com/watch?v=aQOFJQ2JkvQ) for a more in-depth consideration!
+> If you’re curious for more information about when you should and shouldn’t use "create_effect", [check out this video](https://www.youtube.com/watch?v=aQOFJQ2JkvQ) for a more in-depth consideration!

 ## Effects and Rendering

 We’ve managed to get this far without mentioning effects because they’re built into the Leptos DOM renderer.
-We’ve seen that you can create a signal and pass it into the 「view」 macro, and it will update the relevant DOM node whenever the signal changes:
+We’ve seen that you can create a signal and pass it into the "view" macro, and it will update the relevant DOM node whenever the signal changes:

 ```rust
 let (count, set_count) = signal(0);